Collaborate on a shared Pages document on iPad

 If the document is open: Tap .

-If the document is closed: With the document manager in browse view, tap Select in the top-right corner, tap a document (a checkmark appears), tap Share at the bottom of the screen, then tap Show People.
+If the document is closed: In the document manager or Files app, open the Pages folder in iCloud Drive, tap Select in the top-right corner, tap the document (a checkmark appears), tap Share at the bottom of the screen, then tap Show People.

 Tap your name, then tap Remove Me.